OctopusDeploy/docs/docs/runbooks/runbook-examples/azure/resource-groups/index.md

 ### Using linked templates {#DeployusinganAzureResourceGroupTemplate-Usinglinkedtemplates}

 Azure Resource Manager supports the concept of [linking templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates).
-In this model you create a "master" template which links to other templates and parameters files via URI.
+In this model you create a main template which links to other templates and parameters files via URI.
 This can be a really useful way to break your ARM templates into manageable components.
-In this case you would configure Octopus to deploy your "master" template, and the Azure Resource Manager will download any linked templates and parameters files as required to complete the deployment.
+In this case you would configure Octopus to deploy your main template, and the Azure Resource Manager will download any linked templates and parameters files as required to complete the deployment.

 :::hint
 **Linked templates must be publicly accessible via URI**